 Recently I have been working where I have multiple accounts, and I wanted to test the different access to the accounts when connecting via Excel.
+Today we will discuss Changing the User Account in Excel when connecting to Power BI Premium/Per User or Azure Analysis Services.

 I could not find any blog posts or videos on how to do this.